YelloNolo/Text-File-Search/README.md

 I needed a program that could search `.txt` files with 100,000+ lines of text fast.
 I was getting issues with notepad, and decided to learn VS Script and make an application.

 Is it simple?
 Yes.
-But it does it's job perfectly!
+But it does it's job perfectly (probobly)!

 ## ✅ Features